Ribes

-Ribes (/ˈraɪbiːz/) is a genus of approximately 200 known species of flowering plants, predominantly native to the temperate regions of the Northern Hemisphere.
+Ribes (/ˈraɪbiːz/ RY-beez) is a genus of approximately 200 known species of flowering plants, predominantly native to the temperate regions of the Northern Hemisphere.
+Ribes is the sole genus in the plant family Grossulariaceae.
 The genus includes species commonly referred to as redcurrants, blackcurrants, whitecurrants, and gooseberries.
 Several species are cultivated both for their edible fruit and as ornamental plants in horticulture.
-Ribes is the sole genus in the plant family Grossulariaceae.
+Ribes are the main alternate host for white pine blister rust, a fungal pathogen impacting five-needle pines.

 Description

 Ribes species are medium shrub-like plants with marked diversity in flowers and fruit.
 They have either palmately lobed or compound leaves, and some have thorns.
+Ribes flowers are bisexual and are borne on racemes.
+Flower color can range from green to yellow or red depending on the species.
 The sepals of the flowers are larger than the petals, and fuse into a tube of saucer shape.
 The ovary is inferior, maturing into a berry with many seeds.

 Taxonomy

 Ribes is the single genus in the Saxifragales family Grossulariaceae.
 Although once included in the broader circumscription of Saxifragaceae sensu lato, it is now positioned as a sister group to Saxifragaceae sensu stricto.